 persons, states and armed groups who recruit children and use them as soldiers must be publicly named and punished.

-4. Granting of political asylum
+4. Granting political asylum

 6. More money for child soldiers aid programs